Brought to Your Table By the Hughes Family

 About five percent of the harvest comes from the Broken Arrow Ranch, which is now owned and operated by Chris.
 The business itself is run out of the ranch and at a processing plant in nearby Ingram.
 On a harvest day, Chris loads up their mobile processing trailer – a device that Mike invented as the first of its kind in the country.
 They bring along a shooter, a skinner, and a government meat inspector.
 Under the guidance of the landowner, the Broken Arrow crew harvests and processes as many as 40 animals in a single evening.

 “It’s a labor-intensive method and highly variable,” Chris says.
 “Being in the business for 30 years, we benefit with a good brand and reputation, and the quality is what has kept us successful.”

 Chris sells his wild game online as well as to approximately 1,000 restaurants around the country.
 Over the years, he has developed a loyal and dedicated following of chefs who love to serve the Broken Arrow wild game on their menus.
 Since its inception, the Broken Arrow has expanded its menu to include wild boar and quail.

 “The species we harvest all have different and unique flavor profiles that chefs are drawn to,” Chris says.
 “It’s what I call a win/win/win situation.”

 According to Chris, the animals win because they exist in a free-range environment.
 The landowners win because they get paid to have someone bring their wildlife populations down to sustainable levels.
 And the Broken Arrow wins by continuing to build its already successful brand.

-There’s a fourth winner in this scenario as well, one that Hughes fails to mention: the thousands of lucky diners around the country who are lucky enough to enjoy Broken Arrow’s delicious wild game.
+There’s a fourth winner in this scenario as well, one that Hughes fails to mention: the thousands of diners around the country who are lucky enough to enjoy Broken Arrow’s delicious wild game.